avisionh/sqlquerygraph/README.md

 Note there may be some Python IDE-specific requirements around loading environment variables, which are not considered here.

 ### Set-up
-For quickstart set-up of the project, run the below in your shell:
+For quickstart set-up of the project, run the below in your shell/terminal:
 ```shell script
 # 1. read project-specific environment variables
 direnv allow